 Comparing Methods for Solving Linear Systems

-There are a number of methods for solving systems of equations, and each has its own strengths.
+Now that we’ve covered the major methods for solving linear equations, let’s review them.
 For simplicity, we’ll look at them in table form.
 This should help you decide which method would be best for a given situation.

 The table above is only a guide.
 You might prefer to use the graphical method for every system in order to better understand what is happening, or you might prefer to use the multiplication method even when a substitution would work just as well.